 "I have to return some videotapes."

-But is American Psycho a gay film?
+But is American Psycho queer?
 Let's see.
-A man who defines himself by the car he drives, the socks he wears, the gym he goes to...does this sound like anyone?Despite twenty years and a completely different cultural landscape (commercials now praise the "value meal" over the high-end reservation), very little has changed among some gay men.
+A man who defines himself by the car he drives, the socks he wears, the gym he goes to...does this sound like anyone you know?Despite twenty years and a completely different cultural landscape (commercials now praise the "value meal" over the high-end reservation), very little has changed among some gay men.
 Just take a quick jog through West Hollywood or Chelsea and you'll see a dozen Patrick Batemans.
 Apha-Gays.
 Men who have the most expensive shoes and cars; men who tan and go to personal trainers who happen to be porn stars in their off hours.
 They have no children, so money is no object.
 Just like 1980s stock brokers with designer suits and Oliver Peoples glasses, these gays fall for the peer pressure of wearing the same jeans, the same t-shirts, the same underwear.
 They buy the books everyone reads, they read the reviews of movies everyone's talking about, they do anything and everything to remain relevant, eternally twenty-six.
-Sex is commidified to the point of fucking being no different than ordering online pizza.
+Sex is commodified to the point of fucking being no different than ordering online pizza.
 Thoughts of domesticity are fleeting if entertained at all.
 Their dogs are their babies.
 Their gaggles of friends (who they usually hate) are their partners.
 These are the boys who see American Psycho and pat themselves on the back for being just like Patrick Bateman.
-No, thank you!
+This is progress?

 Happy New Year.